syncfusion-content/blazor-docs/blazor/linear-gauge/accessibility.md

 ## WAI-ARIA attributes

-The Linear Gauge component followed the [WAI-ARIA](https://www.w3.org/WAI/ARIA/apg/patterns/alert/) patterns to meet the accessibility.
-The following ARIA attributes are used in the Linear Gauge component.
+The Blazor Linear Gauge component followed the [WAI-ARIA](https://www.w3.org/WAI/ARIA/apg/patterns/alert/) patterns to meet the accessibility.
+The following `WAI-ARIA` attributes are used in the Linear Gauge component.

 | Attributes | Purpose |
 | --- | --- |